al-brooks/al-brooks/README.md

 ### Hi there :v: I'm Alejandro

-I used to be a Data Analyst, but made the transition to Software Engineering after spending my free time the past 2 years learning about programming.
+I used to be a Data Analyst, but made the transition to Software Engineering after spending my free time, over 2 years learning about programming.
 Shout out to all of the great humans in tech out there who have developed and shared so much inspiring content, resources and have helped those who want to learn - including me.

 :computer: Currently In-Progress:

-I've been learning modern C++ this year, as well as Data Structures & Algorithms in order to round out my skills.
-I've been really interested in creating backend software solutions, and C++ has always been a tool that I've been interested in learning because of the nuance and complexity that comes with it.
-Since I'm not coming from a traditional background in Computer Science, I'm doing everything I can to be able to produce the work expected from quality engineers.
+Now, after completing multiple courses, I am an Adobe Digital Academy Scholar and my goal is to work at a creative organization where I can contribute to products that help people express themselves.

 Feel free to check out my Portfolio:
 <a href="https://alexanderbrooks.vercel.app/" target="blank"><img align="center" src="https://user-images.githubusercontent.com/47277927/156075990-cf8a7a7f-1e6b-461a-8660-fd137a7d5db1.png" height="25" /></a>